Our journey into the multiple dimensions of perspective begins here.

 Each type of Optical Perspective can be realised in a specific Perspective Form; whereby there may be a whole variety of different kinds of Perspective Forms possible for each Perspective Category or Sub-Category.

 For example, Linear Perspective is a Sub-Category of Graphical Perspective.
 Still, it can manifest itself in a whole variety of different Perspective Forms, including in forms such as in a drawing, painting, computer-generated image, virtual reality, etc. Each instantiated Perspective Form may be significantly, or subtly, different from the other Forms; even for a notionally identical image/view of the same three-dimensional scene/object.

-A Perspective Form will be instantiated by means of a specific set of Perspective Methods as explained above.
+Patently each Perspective Form will be instantiated by means of specific set of Perspective Methods.